Economic Injury Disaster (EIDL) Loans VS Paycheck Protection Program (PPP) Loans: What’s The Difference?

-- Fewer Than 500 Employees.
+- You have fewer than 500 employees.
 Note that independent contractors and freelancers do not count as employees.
 You cannot include independent contractors and freelancers in your employee count when applying for a PPP loan.
 Self-employed individuals have a separate PPP loan application process.

-- Able to demonstrate the economic impact of COVID-19.
+- You’re able to demonstrate the economic impact of COVID-19.